| All

 First Octave Key The first octave key is pressed by the thumb and is used

 as a vent for second-octave E through G# and for various third-octave notes.
-II

 ·